squidsuit/terraform-aws-s3-cf-redirect/README.md

 ## LIMITATIONS

-This module was written using version `3.x` of the AWS Provider.
-[Version 4.0](https://github.com/hashicorp/terraform-provider-aws/releases/tag/v4.0.0) of the provider brought many breaking changes to the management of S3 buckets and related configuration.
-Attempting to use AWS Provider `4.x` in conjunction with this module will lead down a path of pain.
-If you must use AWS Provider `4.x`, look elsewhere for now.
+This module has two minor versions, `0.1.x` and `0.2.x`.
+Each targets a specific AWS Provider version.
+With version `4.0` of the AWS provider many breaking changes were introduced with the way s3 buckets are managed.

+If you are using AWS provider version `3.x` use `0.1.x`.
+If you are using AWS provider version `4.x` use `0.2.x` of this module.

 ## ASSUMPTIONS